 - Just practice, practice and practice.
 Writing needs lots and lots of practice.
 If a child is finding it hard let them trace over the letters.
 By repeating this activity, your child will begin to understand how to form letters.

 - Encourage your child to write their name.
-While they write to point out to each letter so that they recognise it properly.
+While they write point out each letter so that they recognise it properly.
 Be very patient as it does take time, but stay consistent and keep trying.
 This is very important as this is the first skill child needs to know when they start reception.

 - Praise your child as much as you can.
 Find good things in your child writing.
 Always remember that simple words of encouragement can do wonders.